Non-Abelian Chiral 2-Form and M5-Branes: BRST-Antifields Quantization on Non-Abelian 2-Form

-As for the counting of the degrees of freedom (Recell that a gauge field has many components while only some of those describe physical degrees of freedom.
-The other degrees of freedom correspond to unphysical degrees of freedom.
-The ghost fields' degrees of freedom subtract since they represent these unphysical parts), the two-form potentials give $+15$, while ghost fields $\Lam_\m$ and $\bar \Lam_\m$ both give $-6$, then $\omega$, $\alpha$ and $\bar\alpha$ all give $+1$.
-In total we have 15-6-6+1+1+1=6 physical degrees of freedom, and that is the expected answer for a 2-form potential theory. \\
+Regarding the counting of the degrees of freedom, the ghost fields' degrees of freedom subtract since they represent these unphysical parts.
+The two-form potentials give $+15$, while ghost fields $\Lam_\m$ and $\bar \Lam_\m$ both give $-6$, then $\omega$, $\alpha$ and $\bar\alpha$ all give $+1$.
+In total we have 15-6-6+1+1+1=6 physical degrees of freedom, and that is the expected answer for a 2-form potential theory in 6D. \\